- London 020 7067 1500

 Natasha combines a mixed public and criminal law practice with a particular emphasis on public inquiries and inquests.

 Natasha was a member of JUSTICE's working party on ‘Mental health and fair trial’, chaired by Sir David Latham.
 The working party reported its findings in November 2017.

-Natasha lectures on the Transnational Criminal Justice LLM programme at BPP University Law School in London.
-Her lectures include ‘Human Rights and the Defence of the Accused’ and ‘Extradition and Surrender’.
+Natasha previously lectured on the Transnational Criminal Justice LLM programme at BPP University Law School in London.
+Her lectures included ‘Human Rights and the Defence of the Accused’ and ‘Extradition and Surrender’.

 Prior to joining 25 Bedford Row, Natasha worked at Norton Rose Fulbright as part of the white collar crime team who successfully defended Victor Dahdaleh against charges of international corruption.
 She also spent four months at the Special Tribunal for Lebanon in The Hague, working for the Defence Team of Assad Sabra, and worked at JUSTICE as their Human Rights Policy Intern.